SPEAKER SUBMISSION TIPS

 Our Call For Speakers and Ideas helps you shape our speaker roster and make our Summits the best they can be!
 And as you prepare your submission(s), see below for some important pointers to keep in mind:

 - See where we’ve been.
-Check out our breakout sessions for 2012, 2013, 2014, 2015, 2016, 2017 Friday and Saturday, and 2018 Friday and Saturday.
+Check out our breakout sessions for 2012, 2013, 2014, 2015, 2016, 2017 Friday and Saturday, 2018 Friday and Saturday, and 2019 Friday and Saturday.
 We realize that some topics are evergreen and worthy of our attention, but we want to avoid carbon copies.
 If you want to revisit a topic, be sure to tell us what’s changed, and how to update the conversation.

 - We run the gamut.
 We talk a lot about professional blogging and connecting with brands to create content marketing campaigns.
 But we also know that before you can build a career as a paid blogger, you have to find your groove as a writer, as a father, and as a man.
 Subject matter over this complete spectrum is welcome.